Sandstone surface undergoing laser cleaning showing precise contamination removal

 What laser wavelength is most effective for cleaning biological growth like algae from sandstone surfaces without causing micro-cracking?

-For sandstone, the 1064 nm near-infrared wavelength excels at ablating algae and other biological encrustations, penetrating the porous matrix to vaporize organics without inducing thermal stress that leads to micro-cracks—unlike the more absorptive 532 nm, which can overheat surfaces.
-Maintain fluences at 2.5 J/cm² for safety, as demonstrated in restorations at Rome's ancient forums.
+For sandstone, it's notable how the 1064 nm near-infrared wavelength ablates algae and biological encrustations so effectively, delving into the porous matrix to vaporize organics without triggering thermal stress or micro-cracks—quite distinct from the more absorptive 532 nm, which risks surface overheating.
+Keep fluences at 2.5 J/cm² for safety, as proven in restorations of Rome's ancient forums.

 How does the porosity of sandstone affect the choice of pulse duration in laser cleaning to avoid subsurface damage?